Leader of the Opposition (United Kingdom): Leaders of the opposition 1830–1937

 In the period of 1830–1937, the normal expectation was that there would be two leading parties (often with smaller allied groups), of which one would form the government and the other the opposition.
 These parties were expected to have recognized leaders in the two Houses, so there was normally no problem in identifying who led the opposition in each House.

 The constitutional convention developed in the nineteenth century was that if one of the leaders was the last prime minister of the party, then he would be considered the overall leader of his party.
 If that was not the case then the leaders of both Houses were of equal status.
 As the monarch retained some discretion as to which leader should be invited to form a ministry, it was not always obvious in advance which one would be called upon to do so.
 However, as the leadership of the opposition only existed by custom, the normal expectations and conventions were modified by political realities from time to time.

-From 1830 until 1846 the Tory/Conservative Party and the Whig Party (increasingly often described with its Radical and other allies as the Liberal Party) alternated in power and provided clear leaders of the opposition.
+From 1830 until 1846 the Conservative Party (formerly known as the Tory Party) and the Whig Party (increasingly often described with its Radical and other allies as the Liberal Party) alternated in power and provided clear leaders of the opposition.

 In 1846 the Conservative Party split into (Protectionist) Conservative and Peelite (or Liberal Conservative) factions.
 The Protectionists being the larger group, the recognized leaders of the opposition were drawn from their ranks.
 In the House of Lords, Lord Stanley (soon becoming Earl of Derby) was the Protectionist leader.
 He was the only established front-rank political figure in the faction and thus a very strong candidate to form the next Conservative ministry.